 To promote health and wellness at TCCS, students have access to a well-balanced DOE lunch menu that incorporates a salad bar with fresh fruit and vegetables.

 Our vegetable garden, created with significant input from parents, allows students to harvest fresh fruit and vegetables on a seasonal basis.
 Students have opportunities throughout the year to plant fresh vegetables and herbs and harvest items from the garden.
 Classroom teachers teach students the importance of healthy eating by making recipes from the garden.
 Students in upper grades work with our Parent Association Board to donate food from the garden to a local food pantry.

 Students learn the importance of physical education in their daily lives by participating in team sports, and fitness drills multiple times a week.
 Health education teaches students how to take care of their bodies and the people around them and how to make healthy and informed decisions.

 2nd grade students learn the fundamentals of swimming with swim lessons once a week provided through a partnership with Asphalt Green.
 Students work on comfort, endurance and technique in the water.

 To provide additional experiential learning opportunities, students attend field trips and performances as an extension of the school’s curriculum.
 Some of these take place at school, and others off-site.
 Examples include:

 TCCS values creating change agents for a better tomorrow.
 Our student council is elected by the student body and allows them to use their voice to advocate for issues that affect our school and global community.
-Our student council conducts elections, plan field trips and special events and assist with school-wide initiatives.
+Our student council conducts elections, plans field trips and special events and assists with school-wide initiatives.

 Twice a year, our Parent Association facilitates a community service project where students from grades 4 and 5 harvest food from the TCCS garden and donate it to a local food pantry.